 - Star Trek's holodeck is also a prime example.
 So much so that Holodeck Malfunction is a trope in its own right.
 The most common "simple" breakdown is to lock the senior officers inside and turn off the safety protocols.
 Why these features would always be the first to break defies explanation.
-However, the holodeck too can malfunction more extravagantly, say, by giving a simulation of Professor Moriarty full sentience and complete control of the ship's computer.
+However, the holodeck can give 'interesting' result without even been broken, say, by giving a simulation of Professor Moriarty full sentience and complete control of the ship's computer.

 - In fact, most Star Trek: The Next Generation plots revolved around some form of this, from malfunctioning replicators to crew members devolving to the everyday, run of the mill warp core breach.
 And the holodecks.
 And Data.
 Both of them should have tossed off of the 1701D at their first sign of major trouble... which happened for both of them in TNG's first season.